nginxinc/nginx-one-workshops/labs/lab1/readme.md

 ![NGINX Agent](media/nginx-agent-icon.png)

-The Nginx One Console requires `nginx-agent`, an open source software module written by Nginx that connects and communicates with Nginx One.
-This nginx-agent must be installed and running on every Nginx instance that you wish to manage with Nginx One.
-You will use the publicly available Nginx with Agent images from Docker Hub for your Nginx OSS containers.
+The NGINX One Console requires `NGINX Agent`, an open source software module written by NGINX that connects and communicates with NGINX One.
+This NGINX Agent must be installed and running on every NGINX instance that you wish to manage with NGINX One.
+You will use the publicly available NGINX with Agent images from Docker Hub for your NGINX OSS containers.
 In addition, as part of your Docker Compose file, your NGINX Plus containers already have the required `NGINX Agent` installed for you.
-Nginx-agent can also be installed using regular Linux package managers like `apt` and `yum`.
-Refer to the References Section for links to the Nginx Agent installation guides.
+NGINX Agent can also be installed using regular Linux package managers like `apt` and `yum`.
+Refer to the References Section for links to the NGINX Agent installation guides.

 ### Access and navigate the NGINX One console